Cages

 Chinchilla cages should be all metal with no plastic shelves or plastic cage connectors inside the cage as chin are “opportunistic chewers” and will test nibble everything and chew through anything they find interesting.
 Vertical cages are better than horizontal cages since chins are more “mountain” type animals being from the Andes Mountains.

 Please do not get a cheap cage.
 Cheap cages and chins do not match.
-For our Chin Rescue, our favorite cage and the only ones we use in the rescue are the Midwest CC cages.
+For our Chin Rescue, our favorite cage and the only ones we use in the rescue are the Midwest Critter/Ferret Nation (CN/FN) cages.
 Beloved by chin owners, they will last a good 15-20yrs with little maintenance.
 All the cage parts are interchangeable (front/back, sides, CN/FN) which allows for lots of configuration options leading me to call them “cage legos”.

-A double story CN cage works great if one just wants to give Chins a huge environment (aka 5000sqft house) for a little more money.
-Taking out that center non-structural floor opens the cage up to one huge cage with four doors and only one pan to clean.
+A double story CN/FN cage works great if one just wants to give Chins a huge environment (aka 5000sqft house) for a little more money.
+Taking out that center non-structural floor opens the cage up to one huge cage with four doors and still only one pan to clean.
 Plenty of space for wood shelves, wheels, hammocks, tunnels, etc. Or use a second solid pan and you have two cages in one stack — smile.amazon.com/dp/B001NJ0DAY

 Cheap cages that have a sliding plastic tray under a wire floor, are basically a bird cage masquerading and marketed as a small animal cage by vendors who are just trying to sell their cage to as many people as possible without caring if those cages really are appropriate for the marketed animals.
+Most even use plastic or wire mesh shelves which are also not recommended for chins (no one wants calluses on their feet which is why we wear shoes and have callus removal products)

 Pans

 The 3-inch depth helps keep the bedding/poop in the cage and not kicked out.
-While galvanized pans may be available at a cheaper price points those pans will eventually rust out in ~5yrs as the pan is still a wet environment.
-The advantage of the plain stainless steel pans is that they will not rust and can be scrubbed and disinfected easily (chins do not care about swirl marks) and again will last as long as the chin and cage (or longer).
+While galvanized pans may be available at a cheaper price points those pans will eventually rust out in ~5-7yrs as the pan is still a wet environment.
+The advantage of the plain stainless steel pans is that they will not rust and can be scrubbed and disinfected easily (chins do not care about swirl marks) and again will last as long as the chin and the cage (or longer).
 We have SS pans that are approaching the 15yr mark and still look almost new when cleaned.

 Wheels

-Chinchilla Wheels should be all metal (never plastic), at least 15” in diameter to keep chins from having to bend their backs while running and a roughly 6” deep running track giving the chins plenty of room to run without hitting sides, bouncing against the back and falling out (ala like trying to take a shower in a too small shower and raise your elbows to wash).
+Chinchilla Wheels should be all metal (never plastic), at least 15” in diameter to keep chins from having to bend their backs while running and a roughly 6” deep running track giving the chins plenty of room to run without hitting sides, bouncing against the back and falling out (ala like trying to take a shower in a too small shower and trying to raise your elbows to wash).

 Some chins just love to use the wheel as a front porch swing (sitting, napping, etc) since it is curved, cozy and cool.
 Technically, it is a cave which by definition only has a single entrance and all other side coved (it just has a “really” big front door).
 The three recommended wheels also have easily replaceable ball bearings which means that the wheel itself will last as long as the chin and cage.
 We have some older Chin Spin wheels that are approaching 20yrs old and with new ball bearings spin just as good as the brand new wheels.